ccmvumc/garjus/README.md

 # garjus

 garjus is a helper for imaging projects stored in REDCap and XNAT.
+It provides a single point of access and logs activity.

 The main Garjus class provides these data access methods that all return a Pandas DataFrame: